How to Build a Rideshare Dispatch System with Geofencing

 If the code is running properly, you should see a map zoomed in on the Toronto International Airport.

-I was able to send in a prompt into Cursor using the “auto” model feature, as well as copying the .env that was defined above with the appropriate keys.
+If you would like to integrate this into a different project, you can submit the following prompt into Cursor or Codex using the “auto” model feature, as well as copying the .env that was defined above with the appropriate keys:

-Problem: Riders expect fast, fair pickups.
+Riders expect fast, fair pickups.
 That starts with considering only drivers inside the pickup zone (airport lot, stadium curb, venue circle).
+Your driver app should treat GPS location inside that fence as eligibility—not proximity to the rider’s pin across town.
 Letting outside drivers jump the line creates disputes.

-Solution: Use a discrete global grid (H3).
+The solution is to use a discrete global grid (H3).
 Eligibility becomes: “Is the current location currently inside one of our allowed hex cells?”
 This is fast, stable, and scales naturally.
-Hexigonal map layout

 What we’ll use (and why)